 Travelling with my sister, we made the 6 – 7 hour journey from Istanbul to the Gallipoli Peninsula en masse in lines of coach-buses.
-This was the cheapest way to get to the Gallipoli National Park and also one of the few options left to us with only a few weeks to go until the event started and private transport being prohibited in the park.
+This was the cheapest way to get to the Gallipoli National Park.
+It was also one of the few options left to us with only a few weeks to go until the event started.
+Not to mention that private transport being prohibited in the park.
 Our tour company had outdone themselves sourcing 30 or 40 extra buses and tour guides as ballot winners got last minute advice that they had successfully secured a ticket.
 Thousands of Kiwis and Australians of all ages and varying degrees of knowledge of Turkey, swept into a succession of roadside comfort stops enroute, often overwhelming limited resources.

 The Good, The Bad and the Disgraceful

 We had all been told we would have to negotiate three checkpoints to get in to the event.
 There were very real security worries and important guests, such as HRH the Prince of Wales, would be in attendance.
 It was reassuring to know that the Turkish armed forces would have the place completely safe-guarded.
 The entire national park had been in lock-down for 24 hours while they swept the area for terrorist activity.
 It obviously takes time to get 10,500 people into a small area, so we were expecting queues and long waits.

 In my mind, a long wait is an hour, maybe two hours.
 I never thought, as our bus joined the queue just 500 metres from the first check-point at the Kabatepe Museum, that it would take five hours to get through it.